Try ChatGPT to First Understand Program Code & Error Messages

 While reading a Slack message group, I saw a member post a code snippet.
 It wasn’t something I was familiar with, but I was curious.
-Using some online tools I was able to gleen more information.
+Using some online tools, I was able to glean more information.
 In this tutorial, I’ll show you how to use SnagIt and ChatGPT to better understand code examples or error messages.

 Getting the Program Code

-In this instance the program code was embedded in a picture.
+In this instance, the program code was embedded in a picture.
 This meant I couldn’t copy the text directly.
-I could either retype it or use some sort of tool to extract the text.
+I could either retype it or use some text extraction tool.
 I wasn’t in the mood to retype it.
-In fact, I don’t think I would ever be in the mood even though this snippet had a humorous holiday angle.
+In fact, I don’t think I would ever be in the mood, even though this code snippet had a humorous holiday angle.

 Extracting Text from the Image

 There are tools that extract text from images.
-However, SnagIt, my favorite image editor includes a text extraction tool which is like OCR.
+However, SnagIt includes a text extraction tool that is like OCR.
 All I needed to do was to use the Grab Text function on the image.

 The program overlays a dialog box with a progress bar.
 Once done, you’ll see the extracted text.

 SnagIt places a red underline on words it thinks are misspelled.
 For coding examples, it’s common to see these.
+This is not like when spell check in Word misbehaves.
 There are also subtle font differences and line spacing.
 At this stage, you could edit the text if you wanted it to appear exactly as the original image.

 Using ChatGPT